emilyrebeca20/pf_ocr/pf_ocr/ReadMe.txt

 ========================================================================
-    WIN32 APPLICATION : pf_ocr Project Overview
+    APPLICATION : pf_ocr Project Overview
 ========================================================================

-AppWizard has created this pf_ocr application for you.
+AppWizard has created this pf_ocr Application for you.

 This file contains a summary of what you will find in each of the files that make up your pf_ocr application.

 pf_ocr.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.